Configuring the environment

 If you have the choice, always install software per-machine (for all users).
 Thus, the risk of deployment errors will be minimized.

 Per-user installation is intended for a single user.
 In this case, the program requires the corresponding user environment for correct installation.
 That may still not be enough, and the installer will also have to be run on behalf of the currently active user.
-Moreover, if this user doesn't have administrator rights, then the installation will usually terminate with an error.
-If the installer is run under the network administrator or local system, then a variety of problems may occur during software installation: shortcuts missing from the desktop, installer errors during deployment or issues when using the installed program.
+Moreover, if the installer is run under the network administrator, then a variety of problems may occur for the local user: shortcuts not created on the desktop, installer errors during deployment or issues when using the installed program.

 Because of these limitations, we do not recommend using per-user installation for deployment.
 Also, Microsoft doesn't recommend performing per-user installations because the administrator then loses the option to uninstall the software afterwards (this also applies to TSD).